The Best Ways to Celebrate St. Patrick's Day in NYCFebruary 12, 2018 - by City Guide News Desk

 Part tour.
 Part show.
 Total entertainment.
 THE RIDE is a 75-minute journey through Times Square and midtown Manhattan where New York City’s iconic landmarks unfold before your very eyes.
 Discover the excitement of New York’s most noted locations as audience members face sideways looking out of floor-to-ceiling glass windows, delivering unparalleled panoramic and vertical views of Manhattan.
 With stadium seating, 40 monitors, 3000 LED lights, & surround sound, THE RIDE is the world’s only moving theater.
 This St. Patty's enjoy THE RIDE with a special $20 discount!
 Good on March 17th only, CLICK HERE TO BOOK NOW & USE CODE: STPATS.

 St. Patrick’s Day in NYC 2018: Music

 Infuse your St. Paddy’s revelry with some blues and R&B. At B.B.
-King Blues Club & Grill near Times Square, Southside Johnny & the Asbury Jukes will play March 17 at 7 pm.
-This prolific band, with over 30 albums under its belt including the new “SOULTIME!”
-Enjoy some beer and a dish of mac ‘n cheese while you listen to the band.
+King Blues Club & Grill near Times Square, Southside Johnny & the Asbury Jukes will play March 17 at 7pm; the prolific band has over 30 albums under its belt, including the new “SOULTIME!”
+Enjoy some beer and a dish of mac 'n' cheese while you listen.

 Listen to Ireland’s up-and-coming stars, Saint Sister, in Williamsburg, Brooklyn, on March 7.
 Part of National Sawdust’s Spring Revolution festival celebrating multicultural women, this performance will showcase Saint Sister’s compelling electro-folk music and surely win them some more fans in the States.